 Spring 2015 Only: SPECIAL COURSE ADDITIONS

-Dr. Magali Cornier Micheal, Chair of the English Department, will be our Rome visiting professor for the Spring 2015 semester.
+Dr. Magali Cornier Michael, former Chair of the English Department, will be our Rome visiting professor for the Spring 2015 semester.
 This would be an excellent time for English majors to spend a semester abroad AND take major courses.

 ENGL 336W / JMA 336W Travel Writing: Italy: Students will read a few essays on the history of and theories about travel writing as well as a sampling of travel narratives focusing on Italy.
 In addition, the class will focus on the practical side of how to write and structure travel writing so that the students can generate their own travel writing from their experiences in Italy.
 Students will keep a travel journal as well as produce travel essays.
 Students signed up for ENGL 204 will write some informal responses to the readings and take midterm and final exams.

-[The course will apply to satisfy the University Creative Expression Theme Area Requirement.]
+[The course will satisfy the University CORE Theme Area: Creative Arts]

 ENGL 204 / ENGL 403W World War II in Fiction: Students will read four English language classic novels that engage issues of justice and the ethics of war by focusing on World War II in Europe, with two of the novels set specifically in Italy.
 The novels include Joseph Heller's Catch-22 (1961), Kurt Vonnegut's Slaughterhouse-Five (1969), Michael Ondaatje's The English Patient (1992), and Ian McEwan's Atonement (2001).
 In addition to the four novels, students will read some historical and theoretical essays to enrich their reading and thinking.
 Students signed up for ENGL 403W will write in addition two formal papers: one short 4-5 page paper prior to midterm and one longer researched 8-10 page paper.

-[The course will apply to satisfy the University Social Justice Theme Area Requirement.]
+[The course will satisfy the University CORE Theme area: Social Justice]